-The title sequence of the Brady Bunch with the various characters photos coming to life and looking and interacting with each other is a borrowing from the Sap Head.
+The title sequence with the various characters photos coming to life and looking and interacting with each other is taken from the film.

 Cindy Brady looks very similar to Rhoda, as is pointed out by her neighbor, who comments, "Hit the road, bad seed."

 Holly thinks that Peter is a babe "in a Gilligan sort of way."
 Both Gilligan's Island (1964) and The Brady Bunch (1969) were created by Sherwood Schwartz.

 Peter Tork, Micky Dolenz, and Davy Jones are Search for the Stars Contest judges.

 In one scene, the Patridge Family's bus passes in front of the camera.